Allobates sumtuosus: Description

 Adult males measure 13–16 mm in snout–vent length.
 The tympanum is distinct and round.
 Discs of all fingers and toes are weakly expanded.
 The toes have some basal webbing.
 The body is robust.
 Dorsal coloration is solid tan brown to copper.
 Some individuals small, darker brown spots.
 The flanks are solid dark brown.
-Some individuals have a short, pale linear mark running laterally from inguinal region towards the mid section of the body.
+Some individuals have a short, pale linear mark running laterally from inguinal region towards the midsection of the body.
 A white, iridescent ventrolateral stripe runs along the lower margin of the dark brown flanks, all way from tip of snout to the groin but often interrupted.
 Below the ventrolateral stripe, pale iridescent mottling is present over unpigmented background.
 The throat, gular, and pectoral regions, as well as the abdomen, are uniformly unpigmented, appearing light gray to translucent.
 Vocal sac in males is white to light gray, becoming translucent when inflated.
 The iris is golden copper with tiny black flecks.

 There are two types of male advertisement calls.
 The first consists of regular trills of 23–35 short notes, lasting for about 5 seconds, and separated from each other by about 23 seconds.
 The interval between notes is short (about 0.1 seconds) and regular.
 Average peak frequency is about 6325 Hz.
 The second consists of continuously emitted notes, separated by silent intervals of variable duration (about 0.3 seconds).
 Average peak frequency is about 6200 Hz.